tumblfeed/nzbunity/README.md

-nzbFox
+nzb++
 ======

-Adds the ability to send Usenet NZB files directly to SABnzbd+ or NZBGet download clients
+Adds the ability to send and control Usenet NZB files directly to SABnzbd+ or NZBGet download clients.